 Therefore it’s crucial to pick a right time to send your surveys at and make sure your customers will answer it.
-Most marketers believe that emails sent between 8-10 am are the most likely to be opened and read by customers, with the 8 pm to midnight time slot is another top performer.
+Most marketers believe that emails sent between 8-10 am are the most likely to be opened and read by customers, with the 8 pm to midnight time slot being another top performer.

 An important feature you’ll want and need in an NPS tool is the ability to schedule your surveys so that they reach your customers at the most effective time possible, based on their timezone – called smart-send or survey timewarp.

 The opposite of surveying your customers once and then forgetting to engage them further is surveying them too often.
 By sending your survey every few weeks you’re more likely to alienate your customers than generate any meaningful feedback.
 For instance, Delta Air Lines and Starwood Hotels are asking their customers for feedback on every flight and every stay.
 Isn’t that too much?

 Rather than asking customers for feedback at every touchpoint, set parameters on how often it makes sense for you to survey.
 For instance, at Retently we engage our clients once per quarter.
 The goal is to get an NPS response every six months.
 So if a client responds, he is skipped the next recurring campaign.
 If he doesn’t reply, we’ll go ahead and survey him next quarter.

 But what is the right number of users to survey in a particular NPS campaign?
 This would much depend on what you are after: a statistically significant NPS to benchmark and report on or running a continuous voice of the customer program.